Pantropical Spotted Dolphin

 NOAA Fisheries is committed to conserving and protecting pantropical spotted dolphins.
 Our scientists and partners use a variety of innovative techniques to study, learn more about, and protect this species.

-Status
+Population Status

 NOAA Fisheries estimates population size for each stock of pantropical spotted dolphin in its stock assessment reports.
-The Pacific northeastern offshore stock is considered depleted under the MMPA.
+The Pacific northeastern offshore spotted stock is considered depleted under the MMPA.

 Appearance

 Pantropical spotted dolphins are relatively small, reaching lengths of 6 to 7 feet and weighing approximately 250 pounds at adulthood.
 They have long, slender snouts or beaks.
-Like the Atlantic spotted dolphin, pantropical spotted dolphins do not have spots at birth, but accumulate them as they age until they are almost completely covered with overlapping patterns.
+Like the Atlantic spotted dolphin, pantropical spotted dolphins do not have spots at birth but accumulate them as they age until they are almost completely covered with overlapping patterns.
 They are also distinguished by a dark cape or coloration on their backs—stretching from their head to almost midway between the dorsal fin and the tail flukes—and by a white-tipped beak.

 Behavior and Diet